27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 1. Peanut Butter

 Just remember to opt for the healthiest peanut butter at the gas station, which will be one with only peanuts and possibly a little salt.
-Peanut butter with added oils and sugars isn’t overly healthy and should be avoided where possible.
+Peanut butter with added oils or sugars is less nutritious, so it’s best to choose simpler versions when you can.

 Unsweetened Peanut Butter Nutritional Info (per 2 tablespoons)